element207/element207.github.io/_posts/2017-08-14-OSG-VS2015-TroubleShooting.md

 # Runtime Error

-Run the program we built just now, maybe you can run it correctly, maybe you will meet following error
+Run the program we built just now, maybe we can run it correctly, maybe not, because we may meet following error:

 **Error** "The program cann't start because **zlibd1.dll** is missing from your computer.
 Try reinstalling the program to fix this problem."
 {: .notice--danger}

-We can find zlib*.dll files under OSGPATH/bin folder, but we perhaps cannot find the `zlibd1.dll` file, we will get `zlib1.dll` and `zlibd1d.dll` instead. `zlibd1d.dll` is for debug mode, then what we need to do is to copy `zlib1.dll` to new name `zlibd1.dll`, and copy them to windows path:
+I don't know why, but the fact is that We can find zlib*.dll files under OSGPATH/bin folder, but we perhaps  notice that there is no `zlibd1.dll` file in that folder, we may get `zlib1.dll` and `zlibd1d.dll` instead. `zlibd1d.dll` is for debug mode, then what we need to do is to copy `zlib1.dll` to a new name `zlibd1.dll`, and copy it into windows path:
 `x86: copy zlibd1.dll to C:\Windows\System32\`
 `x64: copy zlibd1.dll  C:\Windows\SysWOW64\`